 Makes: approximately 20 bites.

-Approximate nutritional value per bite (depending on which types of nuts and seeds you choose):
+Approximate nutritional value per dark chocolate energy bite (will vary depending on type of nuts and seeds used):

 28 Calories, 1.6g Fat, 3g Carbs, 1.8g Sugar, 0.15g Protein.